PascalUlor/Maintenance-Tracker-App/README.md

 ## Features
 The user interface is built for easy navigation and use of the application.
 It includes the following:

-1. Users can create an account and log in.
-2. The users should be able to make maintenance or repairs request.
+1. The users should be able to make maintenance or repairs request.
-3. An admin should be able to approve/reject a repair/maintenance request.
-4. The admin should be able to mark request as resolved once it is done.
-5. The admin should be able to view all maintenance/repairs requests on the application
-6. The admin should be able to filter requests
-7. The user can view all his/her requests

-## Built With
-**Maintenance-Tracker-App** is built with the following open source technologies:

-**Front-End**
-1. HTML & CSS
-2. Javascript

-**Back-End (Server Side)**
-1. NodeJS
-2. Express

-**Back-End (Client Side)**
-1. Javascript

-**Database**
-* Postgres

 ## Deployment
 This Application will be deployed on Heroku